Program 2

 Mentoring is available to all participants and their families 24/7, as well as referrals to other needed services including substance abuse recovery.

-Currently, Avenues for Justice maintains a bank of 65 volunteers, including tutors, who help AFJ Participants with schoolwork, exams and admissions forms to complete high school and advance to college.
-In 2024, AFJ will be adding a weekly sign up for volunteers to participate in a drop-in study hall.
-Volunteers will have a designated time and center to sit in community with participants and be available for homework help or individualized tutoring.
+Currently, Avenues for Justice maintains a bank of 60+ volunteers, including tutors, who help AFJ Participants with schoolwork, exams, and admissions forms to complete high school and advance to college.
+Volunteers also coach Participants through our HIRE Up programs.

 PROGRAM 1